 This data quality measure is a count of all items in the dataset that are invalid sliver surfaces.
 A sliver is an unintended area that occurs when adjacent surfaces are not digitized properly.
-The borders of the adjacent surfaces may unintentionally gap or overlap to cause a topological error. [adapted from ISO 19138]
+The borders of the adjacent surfaces may unintentionally gap or overlap to cause a topological error. [adapted from ISO 19138] This is an integer count.

-numberOfInvalidSelfIntersects[0..1]: Integer
+numberOfInvalidSelfIntersects[0..1] : Integer